25 Best Bass Lakes in Texas: Trophy Records & ShareLunker Data

 Straddling the Texas-Louisiana border, Toledo Bend's 181,600 acres offer endless bass fishing opportunities.
 This massive reservoir features everything from shallow cypress groves to deep river channels exceeding 100 feet.
 Spring arrives early here, with bass moving shallow by late January in the upper reaches.

 Summer deep-water fishing focuses on main lake humps and channel edges.
 Electronics become essential for locating schools of bass suspended over structure in 20-30 feet of water.
+Fall fishing brings heavy bass to the shallows as they prepare for winter feeding.

 Lake Palestine - Tournament Favorite